 Teenager packed rucksack with ball bearings and set timer on Tube, court hears

-A weapons-obsessed teenager plotted carnage in the capital when he planted a homemade bomb on the Tube, a court has heard.
+A weapons-obsessed teenager wanted to cause carnage in the capital when he planted a homemade bomb on the Tube, a court has heard.
 Damon Smith was 19 when he allegedly packed a rucksack with explosives and deadly ball bearing shrapnel and left it on a train timed to go off within minutes.

 Comments